plan-systems/design-docs/README.md

 ## What's in This Repo?

 This repo presents and discusses the layers, abstractions, and technologies that comprise PLAN.
 It is written for a technical audience ready to understand and vet PLAN's architecture and design.
-We recommend that visitors read this document and then explore our other supporting documents:
+We recommend that visitors read this document and _then_ explore our other supporting documents:
 1. [PLAN Appiled](PLAN-Applied.md)
 2. [PLAN Proof of Correctness](PLAN-Proof-of-Correctness.md)

 ## Goals & Objectives

 PLAN can only be useful to organizations and community organizers if non-technical users can use it easily.
-As software designers, we must acknowledge that distributed technologies, content-based addressing, and cryptography are alien concepts to most people.
-How does PLAN address this?
+As software designers, we must acknowledge that distributed systems, content-based addressing, and cryptography are alien concepts to most people.
+How does PLAN integrate complex technologies and make the composite more broadly usable?

-The primary objective of PLAN's architecture and user interface is to simplify the complex nature of "trustless" and distributed technologies with visual idioms that blend into the user experience as seamlessly and invisibly as possible.
-In most cases, it’s not particularly important to an end-user where exactly data resides, how it's served, or how the encryption works — but that it is intuitive, reliable, and secure.
-Instead of a 2D-constrained and sandboxed web/browser experience, the end-user experiences PLAN through the [Unity](https://unity3d.com) 3D engine while [Go](https://golang.org) powers its p2p node.
-The [PLAN Foundation](http://plan.tools) fully supports groups interested in developing a PLAN client in alternative environments, such as [Unreal](https://www.unrealengine.com) or [Electron](https://electronjs.org/).
+The primary objective of PLAN's architecture and user interface is to simplify the complex nature of digital privacy and distributed systems using interactive visual idioms that blend into the user experience as seamlessly as possible.
+In most cases, it’s not particularly important to an end-user where exactly data resides, how it's served, or how the encryption works — _but that it is intuitive and reliable_.

+Instead of a 2D-constrained and sandboxed web/browser experience, a PLAN user experiences their organization's structure and content spatially(graphically?) — _in real-time_ — through the [Unity](https://unity3d.com) 3D engine as it visualizes channels of information in virtual space, served by "community" nodes.
+PLAN nodes, written in  [Go](https://golang.org), implement PLAN's underlying channel and access control infrastructure, and are built upon a storage layer abstraction compatible with most [distributed ledger](https://en.wikipedia.org/wiki/Distributed_ledger) implementations.

-For the end-user, using a graphics engine affords:
+For the PLAN end-user, using a graphics engine affords:
    - A realtime, visual, and spatially-oriented interface
    - A first-class input and display device experience
    - Full horsepower of the user's device/workstation
    - Transparent end-to-end encryption
    - Multi-platform support (Android, iOS, macOS, Windows, Linux)

-For PLAN, this affords:
+Under the hood, this affords:
-   - The power and capabilities of Go
+   - The benefits and capabilities of Go
-   - An effective and robust multi-platform p2p node
+   - An lean, performant, and robust multi-platform p2p node
-   - An extensible & resilient development platform
-   - Embedding of key stacks, namely: [IPFS](https://github.com/ipfs), [libp2p](https://github.com/libp2p), [Ethereum](https://www.ethereum.org), and [Protobufs](https://developers.google.com/protocol-buffers)+[gRPC](https://grpc.io).
+   - Embedding of key stacks, namely: [IPFS](https://github.com/ipfs), [libp2p](https://github.com/libp2p), and [Protobufs](https://developers.google.com/protocol-buffers)+[gRPC](https://grpc.io).

+## Licensing

+PLAN is open-source, and is freely available through the GNU General Public License [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The [PLAN Foundation](http://plan.tools/org) is a non-profit charitable foundation, developing and providing publicly available systems that foster robust digital self-reliance for low resource communities, while also reducing the burden on local, state, and federal agencies to maintain, produce, or provide these utilities.

 ## Architecture Synopsis

-The PLAN Unity client talks to a `pnode`, the name for PLAN's p2p client-serving node.  `pnode` is a Go daemon that serves PLAN clients while replicating community data across the community's swarm of pnodes.
-So, to summarize, PLAN has a realtime 3D/visual frontend with a p2p backend written in Go that can use almost any blockchain/DLT as the storage layer.
+PLAN is a realtime 3D/visual frontend with a p2p backend designed such that one of many available DLTs serves a secure distributed storage provider.
+The PLAN Unity client connects to a `pnode`, PLAN's p2p client-serving node.  `pnode` is a Go daemon that serves PLAN clients while replicating community data across the community's swarm of pnodes.

 What defines a community?
 In PLAN, a community is designed to reflect the human relationships that make up a community, whether that's a household, neighborhood, first-responders unit, off-grid farm, city council, media production, veterans network, maker-space, artist collective, emotional support network, small business, or gaming group.
 That is, each member in a community holds a copy of the community keyring (in addition to their private keys for that community).
 In effect, the entire community's network traffic and infrastructure is inaccessible to all others, providing a fundamental cryptographic "city wall" to ensure privacy and security.